liferay/liferay-docs/developer/reference/articles/tooling/02-deploying-a-project.markdown

 - [Maven](/docs/7-2/reference/-/knowledge_base/r/maven)

-The deployment process is the same across all tools; the deployment command/action builds and copies your project to the @product@ `/deploy` folder, which is found by reading the Liferay Home folder.
+The deployment process is the same across all tools; the deployment command/action builds and deploys your project based on the build tool's deployment configuration.
+For example, leveraging Blade CLI in a default Gradle Liferay Workspace uses the underlying Gradle deployment configuration.
+The build tool's deployment configuration is found by reading the Liferay Home folder.
 The Liferay Home folder is preconfigured in most cases; if it's not, ways to configure it are included below.
 All tools support JAR and WAR-style project deployment.

 It's recommended to deploy Liferay projects within a [Liferay Workspace](/docs/7-2/reference/-/knowledge_base/r/liferay-workspace).